Hunting: United States

-Varmint hunting

-Varmint hunting is an American phrase for the selective killing of non-game animals seen as pests.
-While not always an efficient form of pest control, varmint hunting achieves selective control of pests while providing recreation and is much less regulated.
-Varmint species are often responsible for detrimental effects on crops, livestock, landscaping, infrastructure, and pets.
-Some animals, such as wild rabbits or squirrels, may be utilised for fur or meat, but often no use is made of the carcass.
-Which species are varmints depends on the circumstance and area.
-Common varmints may include various rodents, coyotes, crows, foxes, feral cats, and feral hogs.
-Some animals once considered varmints are now protected, such as wolves.
-In the US state of Louisiana, a non-native rodent, the coypu, has become so destructive to the local ecosystem that the state has initiated a bounty program to help control the population.
-Beavers from North America constitute an invasive species in Tierra del Fuego, where eradication attempts are ongoing.

-Fair chase

 The principles of the fair chase have been a part of the American hunting tradition for over one hundred years.
 The role of the hunter-conservationist, popularised by Theodore Roosevelt, and perpetuated by Roosevelt's formation of the Boone and Crockett Club, has been central to the development of the modern fair chase tradition.
 Beyond Fair Chase: The Ethic and Tradition of Hunting, a book by Jim Posewitz, describes fair chase:

 "Fundamental to ethical hunting is the idea of fair chase.
 This concept addresses the balance between the hunter and the hunted.
 It is a balance that allows hunters to occasionally succeed while animals generally avoid being taken."

 When Internet hunting was introduced in 2005, allowing people to hunt over the Internet using remotely controlled guns, the practice was widely criticised by hunters as violating the principles of fair chase.
 As a representative of the National Rifle Association of America (NRA) explained, "The NRA has always maintained that fair chase, being in the field with your firearm or bow, is an important element of hunting tradition.
 Sitting at your desk in front of your computer, clicking at a mouse, has nothing to do with hunting."

-One hunting club declares that a fair chase shall not involve the taking of animals under the following conditions: